Katherine Hall Katherine Hall

 THE GERSHONITES, KOHATHITES, + THE MERARITES

-The Levites are divided into three groups, named after Levi’s three sons: the Gershonites, Kohathites, and Merarites.
-Everyone in these three groups has a specific role related to how they are to serve the tabernacle.
+The Levites are divided into three groups, named after Levi’s sons: the Gershonites, Kohathites, and Merarites.
+Each group is assigned a specific role in caring for the tabernacle.

-The Gershonites handle the cloth elements of the tabernacle, the Kohathites handle the holy elements, and the Merarites handle the structural elements.
+The Gershonites are responsible for the fabric and coverings of the tabernacle, the Kohathites are responsible for the most sacred objects, and the Merarites are responsible for the frames and structural pieces.

 Read More